ptsteadman/notebook/stories/a-quiet-new-voice.md

-# Symbol Grounding
+# A Quiet New Voice

-*An upstanding young programmer serves as the test subject of a new "direct semantic IO" machine.*
+*An upstanding young grammatist serves as the test subject of a new "direct semantic IO" machine.*

-When Feyerabend received an invitation to spend the next year working with Addison Chen and her team in Poland, she responded immediately, and pushed herself away from her desk.
-She walked to the kitchen, her upper body dancing to the pop music on the office soundsystem.

-"You're in a good mood," said Roberto.
-He was sitting at an awkwardly shaped plastic table, working on a terminal.

-"Yes," replied Feyerabend.
-"A project I've been working on is going well."

-"Nice!"
-Roberto looked back down at his computer, squinting in the autumn sunset light.

-Feyerabend got pita chips and hummus, and went to another table to think.
+Even though Feyerabend would be living in Poland for over a year, it felt like she was going on an exciting vacation.

+When Feyerabend arrived in Warsaw, an email from Addison Chen explicitly suggested that she spend a week 'getting situated', not working.
+Feyerabend decided to go along with this.
+Her new apartment building was set back from the road, in a stand of old oak trees.
+The build quality of the fixtures and furniture wasn't amazing, but it was spacious and comfortable, with three bedrooms and two bathrooms.

+For ten years, Leah Feyerabend studied grammar, at a number of different schools.
+As her classmates went out to jobs, they always asked

+Leah Feyerabend had spent ten years at school, studying grammar.
+When her classmates had gone out to jobs, they'd always

 This was probably be the best moment of her life, Feyerabend thought.
 This was it, and it was really good.
 This was everything paying off at once.